keithbuhler/keithbuhler.github.io/heraclitus.md

 ## II

-Hesiod was a teacher of the masses but knew not day and night.
+*Hesiod was a teacher of the masses but knew not day and night.*
-Homer, Archilochus, Xenphanes all deserved to be exiled and flogged.
+Homer, *Archilochus, Xenphanes all deserved to be exiled and flogged.*
 Pythagoras?
 He made a wisdom of his own--much learning and bad art.
 Much learning does not teach one to have understanding,

-Things men consider mysteries, they celebrate sacrilegiously.
+*Things men consider mysteries*, they celebrate sacrilegiously.
 Night-roamers, Magians, bacchanals, revelers in wine, the initiated, They pray to images and prattle much but know nothing of gods or heroes.
 Hades and Dionysus, for whom they rave in bacchic frenzy, are the same.